ArtemAlagizov/aws-scenarios/cognito-based-mobile-login.md

 * Amplify => for usage in code to connect with cognito: [docs](https://aws-amplify.github.io/docs/android/authentication)
 * IAM => to create roles / permissions for s3 bucket
 * S3 => unstructured file storage for the app related objects for users
-* CloudFront => alternative to S3, used to deliver static assets to the users
+* CloudFront => combined with S3 to deliver static assets to the users
 * DynamoDb => noSql db to store the app related info for users

 -------------------------------------------------------------------------------------------------------------------------------